swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 ## Effect on ABI stability

+The following changes are ABI compatible:

+- Adding `@inlinable` to a public or internal declaration
+- Removing `@inlinable` from a public declaration
-Adding or removing `@inlinable` on an existing declaration does not change the ABI of that declaration.
+- Replacing `@inlinable` with `@usableFromInline` on an internal declaration

-Adding `@usableFromInline` to an existing declaration does not change the ABI of that declaration.
-Removing `@usableFromInline` does however, and therefore is a binary-incompatible change.
+- Adding `@usableFromInline` to an existing declaration

 ## Effect on API resilience

-Any changes to the body of a declaration annotated as `@inlinable` should be considered very carefully.
+Any changes to the body of an `@inlinable` declaration should be considered very carefully.
 As a general guideline, we feel that `@inlinable` makes the most sense with "obviously correct" algorithms which manipulate other data types abstractly through protocols, so that any future changes to an `@inlinable` declaration are optimizations that do not change observed behavior.

-Also, an `@inlinable` function implementation must be prepared to interact with multiple versions of the same function linked into a single binary.
+An `@inlinable` function implementation must be prepared to interact with multiple versions of the same function linked into a single binary.
 For example, if a hashing function is `@inlinable`, the hash algorithm must not be changed to avoid introducing inconsistency.

 ## Comparison with other languages